ttr/tld-fireAddons/README.md

 Using Lantern will take most time (more than flint) as you will neet to take it cover off (in theory).

 ### Lenses

 This is used to modify fire starting parameters for Magnifing glass and binoculars (if installed).

 ### Tinder.

 Tinder can be used as fuel, to burn for small amount of time and temperature.
-From v1.7 it can be only added after fire is started and regardless of player firestarting level.
+Idea is that using tinder as fuel does not give long time to burn (in real life, newspaper can burn in few seconds) but quickly emit good portion of heat.

-Also, separated setting is to have different values for firestarting for tinder (aka TinderMatters).
+If we look at stick, that gives 7.5 minutes of time and 1 deg temperature increase.
+One stick is two tinder plugs.
+If we do follow this idea, that tinder is more efficent in releasing energy, It will be unrealistic that two tinder plugs would give 10 mins of burn time and 10deg increase (you can still do so).

-From v1.7 it's regardless of player firestarting level.
+Additionally, each tinder have separated setting is to have different values for firestarting for tinder (aka TinderMatters).

 ### Flint and steel

 Flint is in game but hidden (and no icon) and normally is not crafteble nor lootable.
 However, Whetstone (sharpening stone) can be used as flint in real life.
 The steel part - this needs to be high carbon steel, and not aloys.
 In theory smelting prybar (which is hard steel) with coal will carbonize it.